 Westphalian or Westfalen horses are from the North Rhine region of northwestern Germany.
 They freely roamed the area as far back as 1 AD during the Roman excursion.

-Throughout their history, the Westphalian uses and body have evolved.
+Throughout their history, the Westphalian uses and body has evolved.
 Selective breeding of the free-roaming horses focused on size; the region needed big-boned strong draft horses to work fields.
 So they introduced large European blood to the local horse population.

 However, as machinery took over farming duties, the Westphalian duties as a farm horse became obsolete.
 So breeders began to focus on creating breeding for riding.
+Horse owners crossbred Westphalian horses with lighter horse breeds, such as Thoroughbreds and Hanoverians, to effectuate this desire.

 Temperament